-Materiality Measure Group Parent Financial statements as a whole £160,000 which is 1% of total revenues.
-This benchmark is considered the most appropriate because revenue is a primary key performance indicator and is a key determinant in the earnings before interest, taxes, depreciation and amortisation and profit before tax figures.
-Materiality is based on 2% of net assets, capped to 90% of Group materiality, which is £144,000.
-This benchmark is considered the most appropriate as the parent entity has minimal trade and primarily holds debt and investments in subsidiaries.
-Materiality for the current year is £61,000 higher than the level that we determined for the year ended 30 September 2016 and this reflects the full year of operations since the acquisition of Cerillion Technologies Limited in March 2016.
-Materiality for the current year is £55,000 higher than the level that we determined for the year ended 30 September 2016, given the reasoning for the increase in Group materiality as the Parent entity's materiality was capped to 90% of the Group materiality in 2016 as well.
+Materiality measure Group Parent Financial statements as a whole £175,000 which is 1% of Group revenue.
+This benchmark is considered the most appropriate because revenue is a primary KPI for the Group and is a key determinant in the EBITDA and PBT figures. £157,000, which is 2% of Parent Company net assets, capped at 90% of Group materiality.
+This benchmark is considered the most appropriate as the parent entity has minimal trading activity and primarily holds debt on behalf of the Group and Materiality for the current year is higher than the level that we determined for the year investments in the Group's subsidiaries. ended 30th September 2017 due to an increase in revenue during the year.
+Materiality for the current year is higher than the level that we determined for the year ended 30 September 2017 given the reasoning for the increase in Group's materiality was capped to 90% of the Group materiality in 2017 as well.
 Performance materiality used to drive the extent of our testing 75% of financial statement materiality.
 75% of financial statement materiality.
-Communication of misstatements to the Audit Committee £8,000 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds. £7,200 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.
+Communication of misstatements to the Audit Committee £8,750 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds. £7,850 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.